yamare1/High-Dimensional-Data-Modeling/README.md

-# High-Dimensional-Data-Modeling: A Case Study on Crime Prediction
+# High Dimensional Data Modeling: A Case Study on Crime Prediction

 ## 🔍 Project Overview
 This project applies **feature selection and regression techniques** to analyze high-dimensional data, using the **Communities and Crime dataset**.
 By implementing **Lasso, Ridge, and Elastic Net regularization**, we identify the most predictive features and optimize model performance.